 Jungala, Busch Gardens Africa

-The new Jungala attraction at Busch Gardens Tampa Bay had its soft opening on Saturday, April 5, 2008.
+The Jungala attraction at Busch Gardens Tampa Bay opened on April 5, 2008.

 Jungala is a 4 acre “Jungles of the World” themed attraction built on the site of the old Python roller coaster and Claw Island tiger enclosure in the Congo area.